COVID-19 FAQs and resources

 are at-home tests FDA approved? are they accurate?

-information sheets to download and print
+information pages to view and print

 These sheets can be printed and shared with the community as necessary.
 Please visit the KidsHealth COVID-19 hub and the CDC COVID-19 hub for more information.

 About COVID, prevention and testing